maryam-algendy/eCommerce/README.md

 ```

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally using [Yarn](https://classic.yarnpkg.com/en/docs/install/#debian-stable):

 ```
 $ cd ../react-core